PdoyleC/Watch_Blog/README.md

 ![Registration page image](documentation/regpage.png)
 </details>
 <details>
-<summary>Delete button</summary>
+<summary>Edit & Delete button</summary>

-- Where users can delete a post that they have created, this is only visible if your the author of the post.
+- Where users can Edit and delete a post that they have created, this is only visible if your the author of the post.

 ![Delete image](documentation/delete.png)
 </details>